Skip to Content

 These days it’s a Buzz Bingo and without a doubt, it’s the most beautiful space you’ll ever play bingo in – and one of the most unusual places to visit in London to boot.

 The interior was inspired by the Alhambra Palace in Granada, Spain – that will explain the soaring arches and intricate carvings inside then.
-It can be a bit distracting – all that beauty when you’re simply trying to play a game of bingo, but I’m sure you will struggle through.
+It can be a bit distracting – all that beauty when you’re simply trying to play a game of bingo, but we’re sure you will struggle through.

 Eltham is one of those surprise places that you never think to visit – but when you do, you find out it’s home to some of London’s weirdest spots – Severndroog Castle being a case in point.

-The unusual London castle was built as a memorial to naval commander Sir William James by his wife in the 18th century.
-An architectural oddity, the triangular-castle is made of three rooms, each atop the other and crowned with a viewing platform that boasts some of the best views in South London.
+An architectural oddity, the triangular castle is made of three rooms, each atop the other and crowned with a viewing platform that boasts some of the best views in South London.

 Visit London’s Smallest Police Station